Side Effects

 Hand-Foot Syndrome

-HFS is a skin reaction that appears on the palms of the hands and/or the soles of the feet as a result of certain chemotherapy agents.
-It may also be referred to as acral erythema, palmar plantar erythema (PPE), or Burgdorf reaction.
+Hand-foot syndrome (HFS) is a skin reaction on the palms of the hands and/or the soles of the feet.
+It can be caused by some chemotherapies.
+It may also be called acral erythema, palmar plantar erythema (PPE), or Burgdorf reaction.
 This handout answers questions about and offers tips for managing hand-foot syndrome caused by chemotherapy.

 Loss of Appetite

-Loss of appetite is when you do not feel hungry, or you have no desire or interest in eating.
+Loss of appetite is when you do not feel hungry or have no interest in eating.
 This can be a side effect of some treatments for cancer or from the cancer itself.
-This handout offers tips for coping with a loss of appetite from cancer and cancer therapy.
+This article offers tips for coping with a loss of appetite from cancer and cancer therapy.

 Low Platelet Count (Thrombocytopenia)